Route Function

 export default async () => { /* ... */ }

-The motivation for having an asynchronous Route Function is usually to implement redirection and/or protecting a private page.
-Instead, use throw render() orthrow redirect() with an async guard(), data() or onBeforeRender() hook.
+The motivation for having an asynchronous Route Function is usually to redirect/protect a private page.
+You can achieve that by using throw render() / throw redirect() with an async guard(), async data(), or async onBeforeRender() hook.

-An asynchronous Route Function would slow down your entire app: as explained in Lightweight & fast, every time the user navigates to a new page all Route Functions are called.
-This means that a slow Route Function slows down all pages.
+An asynchronous Route Function would slow down your entire app: as explained in Lightweight & fast, every time the user navigates to a new page all your Route Functions are called.
+This means that a single slow Route Function slows down all your pages.

 Redirection